shachak123/Allocation-Deallocation-CPP/README.md

 # Mallocs-Implementation
-Three implementations of malloc with different levels of efficiency
+Three implementations of malloc (and other allocating and deallocating functions) with different levels of efficiency in terms of space on heap.